Understanding My Prognosis

 Tip

-Our goal in creating Mywell Health was to provide you with current information on topics that might be new to you.
-In addition, a place to record and store that information in single place – be it a print binder or digital files in your Mywell Health planner.
+Our goal in creating Mywell Health was to provide you with current information on topics that might be new to you, as well as, a way to gather and store that information in a single place – be it a print binder or digital files – you choose.

-Updating your will regularly ensures your wishes are followed and helps prevent family conflicts.
+Having a will and updating it regularly ensures your wishes are followed and may help prevent family conflicts.
+When writing your will with a lawyer or notary:

-- Choose an executor who will carry out your wishes.
+- Choose an executor who can carry out your wishes.

-- Consider their skills, personality, and the time commitment.
-Executors can be compensated, so learn about this.
-Understand the roles of an executor and power of attorney, even if it’s the same person.
+- Consider their skills, personality, and the time commitment involved.
+Learn about executor compensation.
+Understand the roles of an executor and power of attorney, even if it is the same person.

 - Who has been involved in your will discussions?